cesarsotovalero/cesarsotovalero.github.io/_posts/2022/2022-04-12-why-do-we-need-inversion-of-control.md

 author: cesarsotovalero
 published: false
 ---

+Dependency injection is a [design pattern](https://martinfowler.com/articles/injection.html) widely used in enterprise Java applications.
+Popular Java web frameworks, such as Spring, rely on this patter to initialize and wiring components from different application layers.

 Let's say that we have a meeting in a hotel.
 We have invited many people, so we have left out many jugs of water and many plastic cups.